Co-Director, WVU Campus Food Garden and Service Assistant Professor, Division of Plant and Soil Sciences

 Nikki Byrne-Hoffman is a native Mountaineer.
 She grew up in a small town in Braxton County, WV and moved to Morgantown in 2005 to complete her B.A. in Biochemistry-Molecular Biology and her Ph.D. in Pharmaceutical and Pharmacological Sciences.
 Her family now calls Morgantown and West Virginia University home.
-Nikki is an Academic Laboratory Manager for the Department of Biology, where she helps develop and administer majors curriculum for a diverse cohort of approximately 1000-1600 students a semester.
-In addition to her work within WVU, Nikki is heavily involved in community outreach in the Morgantown and surrounding areas.
-Her ministry with First Presbyterian Church as a deacon and board member of Presbyterian Child Development Center includes addressing community issues such as housing and food insecurity, LGBTQ+ inclusivity, and affordable quality childcare.
-She is also a strong advocate in the community for inclusive and safe recreational areas within the City of Morgantown, where she serves as a founding board member of the newly organized BOPARC Foundation.
+Nikki is a Co-Director of the WVU Campus Food Garden and a Service Assistant Professor in the Division of Plant and Soil Sciences.
+Her role deals with formal and informal curriculum in urban, small-scale, and community-based agriculture.
+In addition to her work within WVU, Nikki’s ministry with First Presbyterian Church as a deacon includes addressing community issues such as housing and food justice, LGBTQ+ inclusivity, and affordable quality childcare.
+She is also a strong advocate in the community for inclusive and safe recreational areas and community food programs within the City of Morgantown and Monongalia County.